The Anatomy of Accessible Forms: The Problem with Placeholders

 - Floated Labels Still Suck

-In my opinion, it is the best user experience for everyone if the placeholder is used as it is intended in the HTML specification.
-If you choose to use a placeholder, it should be used for short hints only.
+In my opinion, using the placeholder as intended by the HTML specification provides the best user experience for everyone.
+If you choose to use a placeholder, use it for short instructions or input examples only.

 Points to Remember

-- Make sure that placeholder color contrast meets WCAG requirement of 4.5:1
+- Make sure the color of placeholder text meets the WCAG SC 1.4.3 requirement of a 4.5:1 contrast ratio

-- Don’t provide critical instructions with a placeholder attribute.
+- Don’t provide instructions with a placeholder attribute

 Well explained!!!